I’ve always enjoyed going to museums and galleries and appreciating art. I just didn’t think of myself as an artist.

 My medium of choice is pastel.
 The vibrant, immediate color they provide excites and inspires me.
 There is one non-pastel, an acrylic, included in the show.
 Can you spot it without checking the labels?

-Please, if you long to paint, don’t dismiss the idea without playing around a bit first.
-Like me, you might surprise yourself and find a mode of expression you love.
+If you long to paint, don’t dismiss the idea without playing around a bit first.
+Like me, you might surprise yourself and find a pastime you love.

-Special thanks to Theresa Somaio and Eden Compton--two wonderful teachers.
+Special thanks to Theresa Somaio and Eden Compton — two inspiring teachers.

 Trudi Jacobson